-Our degree is designed to give you an understanding of both natural and human induced environmental problems.
-All of our modules centre on real world issues and application, such as food security, climate change, energy security, pollution and natural hazards.
+Our degree is accredited by the Institution of Environmental Sciences and will give you an in-depth understanding of both natural and human induced environmental problems.
+All of our modules centre on real world issues and application including climate change, pollution, and natural hazards.

-In addition to making the most of Liverpool’s coastal location, you will have the opportunity to undertake fieldwork in locations such as Snowdonia, Pembrokeshire, Peak District, Portugal, Iceland and California.
+Emphasis on Fieldwork.
+From your first week to your final year, field classes are an integral part of your learning, giving you a chance to experience the environments that you are learning about and practice using industry-standard sampling and surveying approaches.
+In addition to making the most of Liverpool’s coastal location, you will also have the opportunity to undertake fieldwork in locations such as Snowdonia, Pembrokeshire and the Peak District as well as options in Portugal, Iceland and California.

 Department Key Facts

 Number of applications per year

 Throughout your time at Liverpool, you will receive training in key career skills such as CV and cover letter writing, and mock interviews, while we also run specialised careers fairs to allow you to make the most of your degree after you graduate.
 As part of an IES accredited programme, you will also have the chance to attend additional careers and skills training courses, have access to environmental sector linked job adverts, and make progress towards Chartered Scientist or Chartered Environmentalist status.

 Environmental Science at Liverpool is focussed on providing you with the key knowledge and practical skills to be successful within the environmental sector.
 Our graduates are experienced in report writing, field and laboratory practical skills, oral presentations, project planning, and increasingly coding and modelling skills that are highly sought after by employers.